What Can I Do to Prevent My Autistic Child from Wandering Off?

 28. In big gatherings, there should always be a designated person monitoring your child.
 Take turns but always make sure it is clear who is responsible at all times.

 29. If possible, identify elopement reasons and try to address them.
 Just to share some examples:

 - If he loves water, make sure he often goes to the swimming pool.
 Make it part of a schedule he knows well

 - If he has a special interest, include that in his routines, so that he does not need to elope to access it.

 - If his escapes are linked to specific stimuli, try to prevent them.

 30. Teach them how to respond if they get lost (e.g. Show your wristband to an adult)

-Did you find some of these tips useful to help prevent an autistic child from wandering off?
-If so, please, share it on social media.
+Did you find some of these tips useful to help prevent your autistic child from wandering off?

 Share this post on Pinterest ♥! ⇓